castorini/anserini/docs/solrini.md

    -solr -solr.index core18 -solr.zkUrl localhost:9983 \
    -storePositions -storeDocvectors -storeRawDocs
 ```

+Make sure `core18` collection is created and `/path/to/WashingtonPost` is updated with the appropriate path.

 Other collections can be indexed by substituting the appropriate parameters; see each collection's [experiment docs](https://github.com/castorini/anserini/tree/master/docs).